Sufficient social capital now exists for ‘Ehsaas’ to take off

 The two-day event was a forum for strategic coordination, experience sharing, networking, and showcasing of new initiatives by Rural Support Programmes (RSPs).
 This year the discussion focused on ‘poverty graduation’ programmes in Pakistan, role of private sector and RSPs in rural enterprise development to reduce rural poverty, and strengthening legal empowerment for women through community-based paralegals.

-The retreat was well-attended by representatives from all four provincial governments and AJK and GB, community representatives, diplomats, donors and development practitioners.
+The retreat was well-attended by representatives from all four provincial governments and AJK and GB, community representatives, diplomats, donors and development practitioners, including the Additional Chief Secretary of Punjab Captain (r) Aijaz Ahmad, Additional Chief Secretary AJ&K Dr Syed Asif Hussain, and Deputy Head of Mission Sigbjorn Tenfjord from Norwegian Embassy.

-The first session revolved around Poverty Graduation where a heavy focus was laid upon the impact of financial interventions such as the Community Investment Fund (CIF) has in helping poorest women earn an income.
+The first session revolved around Poverty Graduation where a heavy focus was laid upon the impact of financial interventions such as the Community Investment Fund (CIF) has in helping poorest women earn an income, increase monthly savings and eventually, moving out of chronic poverty.
+It is a revolving fund owned, run and managed by communities themselves, and offers a socially viable and financially stable model that ensures a rural woman’s access to capital, creating a second source of income for the family.

+In three projects run by Sarhad Rural Support Programme in five KP districts: Peshawar, Nowshera, Charsadda, Chitral and Swat, around 6,000 women (from a sample of 11,000) reported an average income increase of Rs6,122 per month, of which 35 per cent was invested in better education and health services of their children.
+From the poverty score of 0-23, 2653 women have been able to graduate out of poverty as a result of the financial assistance provided through the CIF.

+Former Country Representative of International Fund for Agricultural Development Qaim Shah said, “Poverty data to determine official poverty line in Pakistan has not been made available since Pakistan Social and Living Standards Measurement Survey done since 2014-2015” which is a necessary tool for practitioners to have to work on poverty reduction.
+He also talked about the experience of previous poverty graduation programmes conducted in Pakistan over the years, which cite livestock as the most common asset of communities in increasing an asset’s worth and the family’s savings over time.

 The comment made part of a discussion on ‘poverty graduation’ programmes in Pakistan, role of private sector and RSPs in rural enterprise development held at Rural Support Programmes Network (RSPN) two-day RSPs Annual Strategy Retreat 2019 in Bhurban.